PerlDancer/Dancer2/GitGuide.md

-We also recommend perlbrew (see below) or, alternatively, [_App::Plenv_](https://github.com/tokuhirom/plenv)) to test and develop Dancer2 on a recent version of perl.
-We also suggest [_App::cpanminus_](https://metacpan.org/module/App::cpanminus) to quickly and comfortably install perl modules.
+We also recommend perlbrew (see below) or, alternatively, [_App::Plenv_](https://github.com/tokuhirom/plenv)) to test and develop Dancer2 on a recent version of Perl.
+We also suggest [_App::cpanminus_](https://metacpan.org/module/App::cpanminus) to quickly and comfortably install Perl modules.

 In the following sections we provide tips for the installation of some of these tools together with Dancer.
 Please also see the documentation